 I like to do a lot of different things, some of which you can see on this website.
 I’m from Vermont and I graduated from Middlebury College with a B.A. in Spanish, with stops at University of Guadalajara in Mexico and Dartmouth College to study international stuff and music, respectively.
-By day, I’m an editor at Supercompressor.
+By day, I’m the Deputy Editor at Supercompressor.
 I used to work for Reviewed.com a division of USA Today, where I wrote about consumer products and edited a science blog.

 In my spare time, I play music, bike, climb, run, explore other stuff I’m into and write freelance stuff about cycling, money, other sports, culture, books, and more.
 I also sometimes help out with video editing/cinematography, ad copy, translation (Spanish to English, English to Spanish, and French to English), art, photography, hair cutting, posing for paintings, pick-up basketball, track coaching, and bicycle maintenance.
 I’ve recently started bicycle framebuilding, which I hope to do as much as I can.